cakephp/docs/en/orm/database-basics.rst

 log
     Set to true to enable query logging.
-When enabled queries will be logged at a ``debug`` level with the ``queriesLog`` scope.
+When enabled queries will be logged at a ``debug`` level with the ``queriesLog`` scope. quoteIdentifiers
+    Set to true if you are using reserved words or special characters in your table or column names.
+Enabling this setting will result in queries built using the :ref:`query-builder` having identifiers quoted when creating SQL.
+It should be noted that this decreases performance because each query needs to be traversed and manipulated before being executed.

 At this point, you might want to take a look at the :doc:`/getting-started/cakephp-conventions`.
 The correct